Philmasteryeah/joinfaces-boot-jetty-cdi/README.md

 # Why
 - highly modular and customizable
-- fat jar deployment with all embedded
+- fat jar deployment with all embedded (~50mb)
 - highly portable
 - supports Java EE features
 	- javax stuff
 	- jsf and primefaces
+	- component and layout concept
 - supports Spring features
 	- Security
 	- REST (web)
-- pick the best of all and use it together
+- do not re-invent the wheel, use the best of everything together

 # Local Deployment
 - you should not need postgres for deploying